kasslent/clc-digital-skills/_lessons/module-1.1.md

 *Pro tip!*
 These naming tips also apply to other files such as folders, images, CSS files, etc.

-### HTML vs XHTML vs HTML5
+### What is XHTML and HTML5?

-These terms refer to different versions of the same language.
-With each new version, new features and rules are added while other features become obsolete.
+These terms refer to different versions of HTML.
+Just like your iPhone, HTML is constantly growing and changing.
+With each new version, new features and rules are added, while older features become obsolete (deprecated).

 HTML5 is the latest version.